 There is, of course, the obvious cultural clout of hosting a Fairmont property.
 But also, the financial boost.
 Conventions, conferences, and events often turn a blind eye to Long Beach as a destination because it doesn’t fit with the quality or needs of its attendees and brand.
 This is something that has potentially lost the city a multitude of investments.
 And with our visitor’s bureau booming, they are likely to bring in new business.

 Upon opening, the Fairmont Breakers will offer some 185 boutique rooms and 22 suites.
 There will be a rooftop pool and terrace.
 And an open-air rooftop lounge with 360-degree views of the Pacific.
 That two-story spa, wellness and fitness center we mentioned before will be on the ground level.
 There will be a live jazz club (more on that below).
-And, finally, 12,000-plus square feet of indoor and outdoor function space.
+And, finally, just under 10,000 square feet of indoor and outdoor function space.

 Two restaurants—including an entirely new Italian concept Nettuno—will be added.